-Fiscal 2022 compared to 2021: The increase to total revenues was primarily attributable to \$15.6 million of net product sales for IBSRELA to our Customers, as well as aggregate of \$35.0 million in milestone payments and payments under the second amendment to the 2017 KKC Agreement which we earned upon KKC's submission of a New Drug Application to the Japanese Ministry of Health, Labour and Welfare for tenapanor for the improvement of hyperphosphatemia in adult patients with CKD on dialysis.
-We also realized increased product supply revenue in connection with the 2017 KKC Agreement.
-Partially offsetting these increases was the full recognition of collaborative development revenue for upfront payments associated with the 2019 KKC Agreement through the end of 2021.
-There were no product sales during 2021 and 2020.
+The increase in licensing revenue during the year ended December 31, 2022 as compared to the same period in 2021 is attributable to an aggregate of \$35.0 million in milestone payments and payments under the second amendment to the 2017 KKC Agreement which we earned upon Kyowa Kirin's submission of a New Drug Application to the Japanese MLHW for tenapanor for the improvement of hyperphosphatemia in adult patients with CKD on dialysis.

+The decrease in collaborative development revenue during the year ended December 31, 2022 as compared to the same period in 2021 is attributable to the full recognition of collaborative development revenue for upfront payments associated with the 2019 Kyowa Kirin Agreement through the end of 2021.